-All costs are covered by the recipient couple or RCC.
-An insurance policy for medical complications of IVF is purchased for the egg donor (paid for by the recipient couple through RCC).
-Once the donor begins her injectable medicines coverage begins.
-The policy will cover up to $250,000 in any related complications and, to be on the safe side, a $100,000 life insurance policy.
-Our commitment is to make egg donation as safe as possible for the egg donor.
+All costs are covered by the recipients or RCC.
+An insurance policy for any possible medical complications of IVF is purchased for the egg donor (paid for by the recipients through RCC).

 What will happen to the donated eggs once they are retrieved?

-Does the egg donor have any legal rights or responsibilities to their eggs?
+Does the donor have any legal rights or responsibilities to her eggs?

-Prior to donating, egg donors sign consent forms that relinquish all rights to the eggs that are retrieved, and to any parental rights, and/or responsibility to children born from those eggs.
+Egg donors sign consent forms that relinquish all rights to the donated eggs, including parental rights, and/or responsibilities to children born from those eggs.

 Once the egg donor has completed the screening process, what will happen?

-How long will it take until the donor is matched with a recipient couple?
+How long will it take until the donor is matched with a recipient?

-RCC offers an in-house egg donor agency that allows recipient couples the option of selecting their own donor.
-How quickly an egg donor is matched is dependent upon the number of recipient couple's available and what particular traits the recipient couple is looking for in an egg donor.
-Each recipient couple has different priorities when deciding on the donor.
-Some factors that affect their decision are physical characteristics, education background, race, height, weight, interests and medical history.
-Some donors may be chosen immediately, while others may be on the list for several years before being picked.
-Some may never be picked solely because there was never a match with a recipient couple.
+How quickly an egg donor is matched depends on the number of recipients and what particular traits they are looking for.
+Each patient has different priorities and some factors that affect their decision are physical characteristics, educational background, race, height, weight, interests and medical history.
+Some donors are chosen immediately, others may be on the list for several years, and some are never chosen.

-Is the egg donor’s identity given to the recipient couple?
+Is the egg donor’s identity given to the recipient?

-At RCC, most egg donors donate anonymously to recipient couples.
-In an anonymous donation, the identity of the donor and recipient is not disclosed.
-Some times a couple will want to use a family member (such as a sister or niece) or friend as their egg donor.
-In these circumstances, the egg donor is a known donor, but in all other cases identity is kept anonymous and confidential unless mutually agreed to by both parties.
+Most donors prefer to remain anonymous.
+In an anonymous donation, neither the identity of the donor or recipient is disclosed.
+Sometimes a patient will use a family member (such as a sister or niece) or friend as their egg donor.

 What measures are taken to ensure the egg donors anonymity?